j7nn7k/affilify/README.md

 ## What it does

 A jquery plugin to replace links with affiliate links on the fly.
-Support for Zanox, Amazon (TODO), Affilinet (TODO).
+Support for Zanox, Amazon and Affilinet.

 ## How to use?